zammad/zammad-admin-documentation/channels/whatsapp/index.rst

       :scale: 60%

-After entering your data, click on next.
+After entering your data, click on **Next**.
 In the background, Zammad tries to fetch your assigned phone number, which you can select in the next step.

 Step 2